arian-askari/anonymous-comment/readme.md

 	In proceedings of The 42th ACM International ACM SIGIR Conference on Research and Development in Information Retrieval (Sigir ’19).

 ## Data

+According to Instagram policies, we can't share dataset publicly.
+So please contact Arian Askari at ar.askari[AT]mail.sbu.ac.ir (with [AT] replaced by @) to get dataset.

+## Code

-all of the material will be uploaded by the end of July 2019
+all of the codes will be uploaded by the end of July 2019

 ## Citation